 - Spinal or epidural is the anesthesia of choice so you may be awake for the delivery.

 - Your partner is welcome in the operating and recovery room.

 - Should you desire, a mirror is available to view the birth.

 - Your partner may trim the umbilical cord while your baby is on the warming table.

 - Depending on your condition and/or the condition of your baby, your baby will stay with you and your partner while in the operating and recovery rooms.
-Immediately after delivery, your recovery period will include time to breastfeed and bond as a new family.

 Immediately after delivery, your recovery period will include time to bond as a new family.

 - Breastfeeding will be initiated at this time if you are choosing to breastfeed.

 - Your baby will be placed on your chest for "skin to skin" time, as that will help to keep your baby warm and help your baby transition to the outside environment.

 - You and your baby will be assessed appropriately.